Sampling Trade-Offs in Duty-Cycled Systems for Air Quality Low-Cost Sensors: Sensor Data Gathering Pipeline

-The most aggressive strategy that can save more energy is to consider that the value taken in T$_{ref}$ only considers a T$_{s}$ value.
-However this value may be unrepresentative of the physical phenomenon during the whole T$_{ref}$ interval.
-The less aggressive strategy, which saves less energy and better mimics the reference station is to consider that during T$_{ref}$, we have as uniformly as possible $N_s\lfloor$T$_{ref}$/T$_{sen}\rfloor$ measurements.
-In the results section, we will review the two strategies, where the N$_s$ samples are taken uniformly in T$_{sen}$ or are taken consecutively in T$_{sen}$ assuming a sensor response interval T$_{r}$, and thus, showing their feasibility and implications in terms of data quality and power consumption.

-\subsection{Machine learning-based sensor calibration}
+\subsection{Machine Learning-Based Sensor Calibration}

 To estimate the values of an air pollutant we use calibration techniques based on machine learning.
-To this end, we need the sensing node to produce values with the same granularity T$_{ref}$ as the reference station in order to compute the coefficients or hyperparameters of the machine learning algorithm.
+To this end, we need the sensing node to produce values with the same granularity $\mathrm{T_{ref}}$ as the reference station in order to compute the coefficients or hyperparameters of the machine learning algorithm.
 The process of obtaining these coefficients or hyperparameters is called sensor calibration \cite{barcelo2019self,maag2018survey}.
-Once the sensor is calibrated, the future estimated values can have a T$_{sen}$ or T$_{ref}$ granularity depending on the intended application of the sensor network.
-Several machine learning techniques \cite{ferrer2019comparative, spinelle2017field, van2019calibration, de2020robustness} have been used to improve the accuracy of the calibration and to obtain air pollution measurements from the raw values of the sensors.
-Ultimately, sensor calibration is reduced to a supervised problem where we have the pairs $\{{\bf{x}}_i, {y}_i\}_{1, ..,N}$ where $\bf{x}_i{\in}\mathbb{R}^P$ are the sensor values, where $P$ is the number of sensors included in the calibration, and $y_i{\in}\mathbb{R}$ are the corresponding reference values.
-As an example, for calibrating an electrochemical Alphasense OX-B341 O$_3$ sensor, we need the raw values from an Alphasense OX-B341 sensor, an Alphasense NO2-B43F NO$_2$ sensor, a temperature sensor and a relative humidity sensor \cite{ferrer2019comparative,ferrer2020multi,mijling2018field,de2018calibrating,mead2013}.
+Several machine learning techniques~\mbox{\cite{ferrer2019comparative, spinelle2017field, bigi2018,de2018calibrating, nowack2021machine}} have been used to improve the accuracy of the calibration and to obtain air pollution measurements from raw sensor values.
+Ultimately, sensor calibration is reduced to a supervised problem where we have the pairs $\{{\bf{x}}_i$, {y}$_i$\}$_{i=1}^N$ where ${\bf{x}}_i{\in}\mathbb{R}^P$ are the sensors values, where P is the number of sensors included in the calibration, and y$_i{\in}\mathbb{R}$ are the corresponding reference values.
+As an example, for calibrating an electrochemical Alphasense OX-B341 O$_3$ sensor, we need the raw values from an Alphasense OX-B341 sensor, an Alphasense NO2-B43F NO$_2$ sensor, a temperature sensor, and a relative humidity sensor \cite{ferrer2019comparative,ferrer2020multi,mijling2018field,de2018calibrating,mead2013}.
 That means that the vector $\bf{x}$ has dimension four.
 Given these data, we can formulate the following problem: